SmartlyDressedGames/Unturned-Docs/items/optic-asset.rst

 Optic Assets
 ============

-Optics can modify a player's view.
+Optics are created from the ItemOpticAsset class.
+They can modify a player's view.

 This inherits the :ref:`ItemAsset <doc_item_asset_intro>` class.